IATI/sphinx-theme/docs/kitchen-sink/generic.rst

 symbol combinations inside a paragraph that are unlikely to appear in normal text.

-There is also simple markup to do hyperlinks, both to web URL's and as cross references within a Sphinx document, like to :ref:`transformation`.
+There is also simple markup to do hyperlinks, both to web URL's and as cross references within a Sphinx document, like to :ref:`footnotes`.

 More elaborate documents by some of the authors are http://introcs.cs.luc.edu and